Born 1972 in Alexandria, UK

 Lives and works in Glasgow, UK

-Karla Black creates her abstract, immersive sculptures by unconventionally combining materials such as paper, cellophane and paint with the likes of Vaseline, lipstick, sugar paper, cotton wool, earth, toothpaste or gold.
+Karla Black's abstract and immersive sculptures are created through her experimentation with unconvential materials, combining for example cotton wool, sugar paper, make-up, earth, toothpaste or gold with more convential foundations such as paper, cellophane and plaster.
 Tactile, transparent materials are interspersed with natural and cosmetic substances, smudged and blurred by hand, or lightly sprinkled.
 Expanding the parameters of sculpture, Black creates ephemeral worlds, affective layered landscapes, at once monumental but also weightless.
-These room-filling works (often installed by Black herself) are spread across the floor or suspended from the ceiling to create entire environments.
+These room-filling works are often spread across the floor or suspended from the ceiling to create entire environments.
 Despite their site-specificity, they are considered by her to be self-contained sculptures.

 Material experiences is Black’s preferred way to understand the world and communicate within it.
 For her, materiality is closely tied to psychological states of being and her unique practice is an exploration of materiality and texture, and the emotions they transmit.
 Her interplay of delicate abstract forms, pastel colours and surprising materials demands a physical experience and encourages a new way of not only seeing but also perceiving.